ddugan23/ddugan23.github.io/_projects/projects-1.md

 ## Introduction
-This post delves into the development of a C program I created for converting .HEIC images to JPEG format, featuring a graphical user interface (GUI).
+This post delves into the development of a C program I created for converting HEIC images to JPEG format, featuring a graphical user interface (GUI).
 Through this project, I was able to develop a better understanding of image formats, memory management, and intuitive interface design.

 ## Problem Definition
 The task was to develop a program that:
-- Efficiently converts .HEIC images to JPEG.
+- Efficiently converts HEIC images to JPEG.
 - Utilizes external libraries (`libheif` and `libjpeg`) for image processing.
 - Provides a simple and user-friendly GUI for interaction.

 ## Development Process

 ### Reading .HEIC Files
-The first step in the conversion process was to read the .HEIC files.
+The first step in the conversion process was to read the HEIC files.
 This was achieved using the `libheif` library.

 ```c
 struct heif_context* ctx = heif_context_alloc();